yanntm/HUPN-HumanUsablePetriNotation/README.md

 Use the following update site address in "Help->Install New Software" menu of a recent eclipse : https://yanntm.github.io/HUPN-HumanUsablePetriNotation/

-You can then right-click a PNML file and ask to generate a HUPN representation.
+You can then right-click a PNML file and ask to generate a HUPN representation, or right click a ".hupn" file to generate PNML.

+Of course you can also simply create a high level Petri net model in any file with the extension `.hupn`

 ## Example